What to Do When Your New Home Is a Lemon

 Uncover problems with other resources.
 While professional inspections are essential, homebuyers have other tools at their disposal.
 “The buyers should also request a CLUE report,” Mashore says.
 A Comprehensive Loss Underwriting Exchange report shows whether there have been any insurance claims on the property.
 A CLUE report can be a valuable tool for buyers, but only a homeowner can request a copy from the data company LexisNexis.
 As a result, buyers can obtain it only through the seller.

 Buyers should also educate themselves on where potential issues are likely to be found in a house.
-Sewer lines, plumbing, and chimneys are all areas associated with expensive repairs.
+My buddy from AmarcoPlumbing swears (with experience) that sewer lines, plumbing, and chimneys are all areas associated with expensive repairs.

 What’s more, “the basement is a breeding ground for problems,” Averaimo says.
 Asbestos tiles, mold and water damage are all common issues found there.
 Averaimo adds that buyers should be on the lookout for underground oil tanks.
 If a capped-off pipe is coming into the basement, there’s a good chance a tank is on the property somewhere.
 If it hasn’t been properly abandoned or removed, it could turn into a costly problem for a new homeowner.
 Water Restoration USA are experts in mold remediation removal cleanup services.